andrepiacentini/skynet-media-sharing/README.md

 ### Drag'n Drop feature

-To create a "drag and drop" feature.
-We need to create a `.desktop` file in our desktop.
+To create a "drag and drop" feature you need to create a `.desktop` file in your desktop.

 Refer to the `skynet.desktop` file for an example of how it should be.